Priority leave to construct

 Section 96 (1) of the Act sets out that after the OEB considers an application under section 92, if it is of the opinion that the construction, expansion or reinforcement of the proposed work is in the public interest, it shall make an order granting leave to carry out the work.

 Under section 96.1 (1) of the Act, the Lieutenant Governor in Council may make an order declaring that the construction, expansion or reinforcement of an electricity transmission line specified in the order is needed as a priority project.
-However, even if an electricity transmission line is declared a priority project, OEB approval under section 92 of the Act is still required.
+Even if a transmission line is declared to be a priority project, OEB approval to build the line under section 92 of the Act is still required.
+However, in these cases the OEB must accept that the project is needed when forming its opinion under section 96 of the Act.